-- Do your research.
+Do your research.
 Make sure the funder offers a grant that matches your project idea.
-Check previous year awards to gain a better understanding of what they have funded in the past.
+Check previous award-winning projects to gain a better understanding of what has been funded in the past.

-- Get the necessary approvals.
-Make sure your principal, supervisor, or department chairperson is aware and approves of the project and will provide support as needed.
+Get the necessary approvals.
+Make sure your principal, supervisor, or department chairperson is aware of your application, approves of the project and will provide support as needed.

-- Have an outsider proof your work.
-Even if you can not put together a formal grant writing team, find a ‘critical friend’ to review your work and provide suggestions.
+Have an outsider proof your work.
+Even if you cannot put together a formal grant writing team, find a colleague to review your work and provide suggestions.

-- To access an application you have already started, click on the link provided in the message that was automatically sent to your e-mail address when application was first created.
+To access an application you have already started, click on the link provided in the e-mail that was automatically sent to you when the application was first created.

-- If copying text from a word processing application, re-type all apostrophes and quotation marks.
+If copying text from a word processing file, re-type all apostrophes and quotation marks.
 When copied into the application, these characters are viewed as programmed code and display incorrectly when printed in the final format.

-- Proofread carefully - changes to the application cannot be made once application has been submitted.
+Proofread carefully - changes to the application cannot be made once the application has been submitted.

-- Call your school's sponsoring cooperative if you do not receive verfication e-mail after submitting application.
+Call your school's sponsoring cooperative if you do not receive a verification e-mail after submitting your application.

-- Late applications will not be considered.
-Look up school to view deadline and maximum grant amount.
+Late applications will not be considered.
+Look up your school to view the deadline and maximum grant amount available.

 If you are requesting technology or equipment for your classroom, be sure you outline an innovative project idea in which the technology or equipment will be used instead of just asking for the item.